kmcgurty/kmc-gui-api-docs/docs/usage.md

 ## Recommended Folder Structure

 It is recommended you follow this structure below.
 Any functions you add should go into the `functions/` folder.
-See (see [File Details](#file-layout) for more details).
+See (see [File Layout](#file-layout) for more details).

 ```
 .